Sybaris

+Sybaris (Σύβαρις; Sibari) was an important ancient Greek city situated on the coast of the Gulf of Taranto in modern Calabria, Italy.

-The city was founded in 720 BC by Achaean and Troezenian settlers.
-Sybaris amassed great wealth thanks to its fertile land and busy port.
+The city was founded around 720 BC by Achaean and Troezenian settlers.
+Ten years later, Achaeans founded the nearby great city of Kroton.
+Sybaris amassed great wealth thanks to its fertile land and busy port so that it was known as the wealthiest colony of the Greek Archaic world.
 Its inhabitants became famous among the Greeks for their hedonism, feasts, and excesses, to the extent that "sybarite" and "sybaritic" have become bywords for opulence, luxury, and outrageous pleasure-seeking.

-In 510/509 BC the city was subjugated by its neighbor Kroton and its population driven out.
-Sybaris became a dependent ally of Kroton, but Kroton again besieged the city in 476/475 BC, probably resulting in another victory for Kroton.
-Two attempts to reoccupy the city failed around 452/451 BC and 446/445 BC when the remaining Sybarites were again expelled by the Krotoniates.
-After a call for help the Sybarites reoccupied their city later in 446/445 BC with the assistance of new settlers from Athens and other cities in the Peloponnese.
-This coexistence did not last long: the Sybarites got into a conflict with the new colonists and were ousted for the last time in the summer of 445 BC.
-In sum, the city saw a total of five periods of occupation separated by expulsion.
-The new settlers then proceeded to found the city of Thurii in 444/443 BC, a new colony which was built partially on top of the site of Sybaris.
-The surviving Sybarites founded Sybaris on the Traeis.
+Sybaris ruled smaller colonies throughout the area, and had an acropolis at Timpone della Motta near Francavilla Marittima about 10 km distant.

+The city of Sybaris was destroyed in about 510 BC by its neighbour Kroton.
+Its population was driven out but its local colonies continued.

+It was replaced by a new colony under Athenian leadership in 444/43 BC that became the city Thurii built partially on top of the older city.
+Thurii was destroyed in 193 BC but the Romans built the city of Copia on the same grid as Thurii.
+Parts of these cities are visible today.

-The ruins of Sybaris and Thurii became forgotten as they were buried by sediment from the Crati river.
-The ruins were rediscovered and excavated in the 1960s by Donald Freeman Brown.
-Today they can be found southeast of Sibari, a frazione in the comune of Cassano allo Ionio in the Province of Cosenza, Calabria region, Italy.
+The ruins of Sybaris/Thurii/Copia became forgotten as they were buried by sediment from the Crati river.
+The ruins were rediscovered and excavated from 1932.
+Today they can be found southeast of Sibari in the Province of Cosenza, Calabria, Italy.

 Geography

-Strabo and Diodorus Siculus write that the city was situated close to the sea and lay between the Crathis and Sybaris rivers (from which the city derives its name).
+The city was situated close to the sea and lay between the Crathis and Sybaris rivers (from which the city derives its name).
 Most modern research places the city on a coastal ridge near a wetland lagoon.
-In the present the rivers are known as the Crati and Coscile.
-Today the Coscile feeds into the Crati about five kilometers from its mouth, which then passes just south of the archaeological site of the city.
+The rivers are now known as the Crati and Coscile.
+Today the Coscile feeds into the Crati about 5 km from its mouth, which passes just south of the archaeological site of the city.
 When Sybaris was still populated the Coscile pursued a direct course into the Gulf of Taranto, probably at a short distance to the north.

-The city lay on a plain that was renowned for its fertility.
+The city lay on the widest plain in modern Calabria that was renowned for its fertility and the origin of the city's wealth.

+The city lay close to sea level and the plain surrounded by the two rivers was subject to periodic flooding so that today Sybaris lies some 6 m below the surface and below groundwater level.
+A disastrous flood in 2013 filled the excavated site and covered it with silt.
+Even in 2023 powerful pumps are continuously needed to remove groundwater from the site.